The last variable standing

 12

-Thus, global variables are shared by all functions.
+In this way, global variables are shared by all functions.

-Local variables are independent
+Local variables are independent.

 In the previous section, we explained that global variables are shared by all functions.

-source code
+Source code

 #include <stdio.h>

-int count; /* global variable */
+int count; /* Global variable */

 int countfunc(void);